AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end record;
     end Simple_List;

 More about records
 ------------------

 Dynamically sized record types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have studied records, although not in-depth.
-Let's now detail a few
-peculiarities of record types.
+We have previously seen some simple examples of record types.
+Let's now look at some of the more advanced properties of this fundamental
+language feature.

-The first one is that the size of a record type does not need to be known at
+One point to note is that object size for a record type does not need to be known at
 compile time.
-This is a feature that is showcased in the example below:
+This is illustrated in the example below:

+.. ??
+The example code may have elaboration order problems unless
+.. ?? an elaboration pragma is used.
+.. ??
+Consider simplfying or restructuring the example to avoid this issue

 .. code:: ada